GrSoul/Kitsos-Hassio/README.md

 # Kitsos | Home Assistant

 This is my setup for the Home Assistant (configurations, automations & lovelace cards).
-You can use any of them in your installation, just make sure to change any IP addresses, tokens, MAC addresses etc. with your own.

-### How to use it
+## How to use it

 - In the **configurations** folder you'll find entries for your **configuration.yaml**
 - In the **automations** folder you'll find entries for your **automations.yaml**
 - In the **lovelace** folder you'll find entries for your **Lovelace UI**

-Just copy & paste in the right file of your installation
+You can use any of them in your installation, just copy & paste each segment in the correct file.
+Make sure to change any IP addresses, tokens, MAC addresses etc. with your own.
+Bits that need to be changed are marked with "XXXXXX".

 ## Table of contents (configurations)